 Nothing says being up north quite like a sweatshirt from Muskoka Bear Wear.
 Designed to keep you warm on a cool night around the campfire, the company’s line of 100% Canadian-made sweatshirts, t-shirts, toques, flannel bottoms and socks are all made right here in Ontario.

 With stores in five locations across Muskoka – Gravenhurst, Bracebridge, Huntsville, Bala and Port Carling – you can pick up your items when touring around or have them shipped directly to your doorstep.

 Yummies in a Jar

-Yummies’ unique combination of original tastes will have you savoring its jams and marmalades at breakfast, while come cocktail hour it’s al about their vinaigrettes and bread dippers.
+Yummies’ unique combination of original tastes will have you savouring its jams and marmalades at breakfast, while come cocktail hour it’s all about their vinaigrettes and bread dippers.
 One taste and you’ll be proclaiming their name out loud.